 You can pay for classes on our secure website here.
 We accept all major credit cards through our online payment system.
 If you cannot pay via credit card, please email us to arrange for an e-transfer payment at firstname.lastname@example.org.

 Private Lessons can be taken in any style or level of dance with your instructor of choice, pending availability.
 These private lessons can be small (1-2 people) or for a large group (i.e. bachelorette party or team-bonding event).
 We book around your unique schedule and progress at your own pace.
 These lessons can be just for fun, or can focus on helping you work towards a specfiic goal.
 Lessons can be held in your own space (if available) or at our home studio in downtown Halifax.

 To get start, book a free info session with us so we can chat and find how we can help you get started on the right foot.
 Learn more here.

 To download any videos filmed in class, use this link – Password can be found in the studio bulletin board or by messaging us via email, Instagram, or Facebook.

-There is a paid parking garage behind our studio on Granville Street, as well as a couple of parking lots just a couple of minutes up the street on Spring Garden Road.
-We also have a popular bus stop right in front of our door.
+There is a paid parking garage across the street at Scotia Square as well as some street parking nearby.
+We also have a popular bus stop just seconds away from our location.
 If you are driving to class, please allow time to find street parking downtown or park in any of the paid parkades or parking lots nearby.
 More information on downtown parking can be found here: https://downtownhalifax.ca/parksmart